unknown9567/apart/README.md

 **Environment**:

 - [PyTorch 1.10.2](https://pytorch.org/)
-- [PyTorch-Lightning 1.5.10](https://www.pytorchlightning.ai/) (Optional, required by reproducing the complete experiments)
+- [PyTorch-Lightning 1.5.10](https://www.pytorchlightning.ai/) (Optional, required by reproducing the complete experiments in `main`)
-- [PyYAML 6.0](https://pyyaml.org/) (Optional, required by reproducing the complete experiments)
+- [PyYAML 6.0](https://pyyaml.org/) (Optional, required by reproducing the complete experiments in `main`)

 ## Usage

 APART computes two forward-backward passes at each step of gradient descent methods.
 The weighted sum of the gradients in these two steps is eventually the gradient for updating the parameters.
-Meanwhile, Pytorch allows gradient accumulation just by keeping `grad` in the variables without employing the method `zero_grad` of `torch.nn.Module`.
+Meanwhile, Pytorch uses gradient accumulation allowed by PyTorch.
 In summary, just keep in mind that APART requires two backward passes over the same samples without deploying `zero_grad` in the intermediate step between these two passes:
 ```python